 Born in Texas, April 26, 1914 he lost his Father June 19, 1914.
 He saw the hard days of the depression and made his way.
 He joined the Civilian Conservation Corps and was assigned to help build Estes Park in Colorado.
 He enlisted in the United States Navy in 1936.
 He was taken prisoner at the fall of Corregidor by the japanese and spent 39.5 months as a POW.
 He was held near Mukden, Manchuria at the Hoten prison camp.
 He was released at the end of WWII and continued to serve his country.
 He received a commission to Officer rank and retired in June, 1960 after serving 24.5 years.

-He was the Father of three, Grandfather of nine and now the Great-Grandfather of nine.
+He was the Father of three, Grandfather of nine and now the Great-Grandfather of eleven.
 He was truly a great individual and a man to respect and admire.

 Rest in Peace "Pop".
 We miss and love you.